Sencha Matcha-iri

 Tea Farm Blend from Nishi Seicha farm (Makizono, Kirishima) and other organic partner farms in Kagoshima

-Terroir Makizono, Kirishima (region), Kagoshima (prefecture), Japan
+Terroir Makizono, Kirishima, Kagoshima Prefecture, Japan

 Cultivar Sencha: Yabukita, Kanayamidori, Yutakamidori, Surugawase, Native (Zairai)

-Matcha: Matcha Ikkyu Organic
+Matcha: Organic Matcha Ikkyu

 Elevation 360m above sea level

-Steaming Short (asamushi, approximately 20-40 seconds)
+Steaming Short (asamushi, approx. 20-40 seconds)

 Laboratory Tests Radioactivity (region last tested 09/2024) and pesticides

-Grade 96/100 p. (matcha iri category); Super Premium
+Grade 96/100 P. (Matcha-iri category); Super Premium

-95/100 p. (sencha category); Super Premium
+95/100 P. (Sencha category); Super Premium

 100g

-Delivery : 1–3 business days
+Delivery : up to 5 business days

 Incl.
 VAT, excl. shipping